3neti/ayuda-docs/docs/overview.md

 ## Why Now?

-The convergence of several factors makes this the ideal time to launch SADP:
+The convergence of several factors makes this the ideal time to launch UDDF:

 1. **Government Digital Transformation** - BSP and DBM actively promote digital payments
 2. **Infrastructure Readiness** - Government Banks have the technical capacity to support digital disbursements
 3. **Public Demand** - Citizens expect greater transparency and accountability
 4. **Proven Technology** - x-Change voucher system has demonstrated reliability and security
-5. **Policy Alignment** - SADP aligns with national development plans and anti-corruption initiatives
+5. **Policy Alignment** - UDDF aligns with national development plans and anti-corruption initiatives